hande-qmc/hande/documentation/manual/tutorials/ccmc.rst

 Note that we have not specified an overall symmetry.
 In this case HANDE uses the Aufbau principle to select a reference determinant.

-.. [review] - JSS:

-    well, you could do FCC (which is very expensive) or CISD/CISDT/...  (which is pretty rubbish), so I'd say the most signicant difference is that it's standard to use truncation with CC (rather than required for CC and not possible in the FCIQMC algorithm).

-    reference.ex_level -> ex_level, as we don't use table.<variable_name> elsewhere.

 A CCMC calculation can be run in a very similar way to FCIQMC.
 As for FCIQMC we can substantially reduce stochastic error by using real amplitudes, which we do for all calculations presented here.
-The most significant difference from an FCIQMC input is the ``reference.ex_level`` option, used to specify the truncation used (i.e. 2 for CCSD, 3 for CCSDT, etc.).
-The determination of a plateau and hence a suitable value for ``target_population`` is exactly analogous to :ref:`FCIQMC <fciqmc_tutorial>`; we will not discuss it further here.
+The most significant difference from an FCIQMC input is that it is standard to use truncation with CCMC, specified by the ``ex_level`` option, (i.e. 2 for CCSD, 3 for CCSDT, etc.).
+The determination of a plateau and hence a suitable value for ``target_population`` is exactly analogous to :ref:`FCIQMC <fciqmc_tutorial>`, as the sign problem is similar between the two methods; we will not discuss it further here.
 The CCSDTMC calculation can be run using an input file such as:

 .. literalinclude:: calcs/ccmc/co_ccmc.lua
     :language: lua

-.. [review] - JSS: perhaps here is a good place to mention sign problem is similar to FCIQMC

 Note the much larger initial population compared to an FCIQMC calculation; if this is too low the correct wavefunction will not be obtained.